If you’re going to do something wrong, do it big (Jayne Mansfield)

 When Bigger Cars Are Built, Buick Will Build Them

 If you’ve got it, flaunt it: 225.
 Or 40-21-35.
 Inches, that is.
-And in both cases, the vital statistics that the big Buick and Jayne Mansfield blatantly flouted and capitalized upon.
+In both cases, they’re the vital statistics that the big Buick and Jayne Mansfield blatantly flouted and capitalized upon.
 Where else but in the America of the times would a car proclaim its length as part of its very name?
-And where Jayne’s breast size was a household number?
-If the two of them didn’t have enough in common already, it turns out that Mansfield was killed in an Electra 225 in 1967.
-How could I resist forging ahead with this obvious pairing, even though it might be a stretch to write much about this overstuffed Buick than describe its obvious assets.
+And where Jayne’s bust size was a household number?
+If the two of them didn’t have enough in common already, it turns out that Mansfield was killed in an Electra 225 in 1967, something I didn’t know at the time I decided to pair the two up for this article.
+But how could I resist forging ahead with this obvious pairing, even though it might be a stretch to write much about this overstuffed Buick other than describe its obvious assets.
 Like Jayne, it was meant to be looked at, not analyzed.

 That was by Jayne’s own admission.
 She was acknowledged to be intelligent (she claimed her IQ was 163), spoke five languages, and was a classically trained pianist and violinist.
 Mansfield admitted her public didn’t care about her brains.
 “They’re more interested in 40-21-35″.
 And that first number eventually swelled to 46.